K-PaaS/application-platform-guide-eng/user_guide/service/pipeline.md

 ![118]
 3. Progress Rollback.
 ![119]
-4. After the rollback, an application named 'test-hrjin' was successfully deployed at the PaaS-TA Portal.
+4. After the rollback, an application named 'test-hrjin' was successfully deployed at the K-PaaS AP Portal.
 ![120]

 ***※	Deployment Job Rollback to Current Job is permitted only to administrators and contributors with creation and execution authorities.***